Ghustwb/MobileNet-SSD-TensorRT/README.md

 - [x] To save serialized model
 - [x] To solve the bug of getting different result with same input
+- [ ] The bottleneck of time cost lies in the decoding of pictures. "imread" cost too much ,to resolve it.
 - [ ] To modify the architecture, decrease the time cost

 **The bug has been fixed**